gRPC Error Handling

 Heartbeat Messages

-To avoid silent disconnects caused by proxies (e.g., Cloudflare, Nginx) that close idle connections, all Match-Trade streams send a heartbeat every 60 seconds.
+To avoid silent disconnects caused by proxies (e.g., Cloudflare, Nginx) that close idle connections, all Match-Trade streams send a heartbeat every few seconds.
 This may be an empty message or a message with heartbeat=true.

 Server-Side Disconnects on Critical Errors